-At night, he would take walks where he couldn’t be seen as easily, as walking during the day tended to startle neighbors who were not accustomed to seeing such disfigurement.
+At night, he would take walks where he couldn’t be easily seen, as walking during the day tended to startle his neighbors.
 However, those who did approach him came to know him as a kind and lonely man who was just looking for some company.

 Such treatment would have left the average person bitter, but his legacy has proven him to be nothing but kind and gracious about any type of conversation or gift of food or drink, according to those still living who claimed to have known him personally.

 His Legend Spreads